Sagina nodosa ssp. borealis Crow

 Basis for Listing

 In Minnesota, this subarctic species is known to occur only along the shore of Lake Superior.
-It is rooted in rock crevices within about 3 m (10 ft.) of the lake, where it is sometimes subjected to spray from waves, but in settings where it is not exposed to direct wave action or severe ice-scouring.
+It is rooted in rock crevices within about 3 m (10 ft.) of the lake, where it is sometimes subjected to spray from waves but in settings where it is not exposed to direct wave action or severe ice-scouring.
 The crevices are in rhyolite (in/near calcite veins), slate, and basalt.
-The rocky habitats surrounding the crevices are typically bare, have some mosses and crustose lichens, or support a few other small plant species such as Campanula rotundifolia (harebell) and Primula mistassinica (Mistassinica primrose).
+The rocky habitats surrounding the crevices are typically bare, have some mosses and crustose lichens, or support a few other small plant species such as Campanula rotundifolia (harebell) and Primula mistassinica (Mistassini primrose).
 Typical populations of S. nodosa ssp. borealis in Minnesota are composed of isolated tufts or clumps ranging from 10 to over 100 stems in number.

 Biology / Life History

 Sagina nodosa ssp. borealis is a low-growing, mat-forming perennial plant.
 Floral morphology would suggest the species is pollinated by very small flying insects, though no specific pollinator has been reported in the scientific literature.
 The seeds are very small, no more than 0.5 mm (0.02 in.) across and possess no specialized dispersal structure.
 Speculatively, these seeds would fall from the ripened fruit capsule and lodge among mineral grains in a rocky crevice; be eaten by small animals; or carried off by birds, wind, or water.
 In addition to reproduction by seeds, it is capable of rooting at the nodes of decumbent stems.
 This may lead to the establishment of new root crowns that produce additional ramets, which are, in this case, vegetatively produced individuals genetically identical to the parent plant.

 Conservation / Management